The following information is provided for reference purposes only and should be used at your own risk S54 Vanos Rattle Removal Guide

 If chain guide lower piece broken, also remove this.

 Note: Picture shows chain guide pulled up and maintained in place by mounting bolt.
-Also chain guide broken lower piece is removed and on timing cover.
+Additionally, remove the broken lower piece of the chain guide and mount it on the timing cover.

 Clean chain guide mounting bolt and bolt mounting points on engine (brake cleaner & towels).